Josko/ccbot/readme.txt

 !addban <name> [reason]		add a new ban to the database for this realm !ban                    	alias to !addban
-!channel <name>          	change battle.net channel !countbans               	display the total number of bans for this realm !delban <name>           	remove a ban from the database for all realms !exit	                 	shutdown ccbot
+!channel <name>          	change battle.net channel !join <name>			alias to !channel
+!countbans               	display the total number of bans for this realm !delban <name>           	remove a ban from the database for all realms !exit	                 	shutdown ccbot
-!getclan                 	refresh the internal copy of the clan members list !quit	                 	alias to !exit
+!quit	                 	alias to !exit!getclan                 	refresh the internal copy of the clan members list

 !say <text>              	send <text> to battle.net as a chat command !unban <name>            	alias to !delban
 !version                 	display version information